Jjagg/MonoGame/Documentation/distributing_games.md

 While it sounds convenient, be aware that it's not magical and is in fact an hidden self-extracting zip archive.
 As such, it may make app startup take **a lot** longer if your game is large, and may fail to launch on systems where user permissions don't allow to extract files (or if there is not enough storage space available).

-We recommend to not use it for a greater compatibility throughout all systems.
+We recommend not using it for better compatibility across systems.

 ## Windows Store games